bmonkaba/ERISCore/README.md

 Eris core is:

+* an artifical intelligence and machine learning (AI/ML) capable system specializing in audio signal procressing.
 * An electronic sub-assembly module designed to stand alone but architected for reuse;
-* an artifical intelligence and machine learning (AI/ML) capable "crossover operating system" specializing in audio signal procressing.
-* an embedded Wren virtual machine host and extentions
 * an integrated rapid application development & test framework
-* a standardized graphics and audio asset library including:
+* a standardized 565 encoded graphics and audio asset library including:
     * 60+ video backgrounds, 100+ oversized backgrounds which can be repositioned
     * 100+ sprite based fonts (8pt-39pt) with digraph sorted kearning files
+    * 95K+ sprites: icons, radial gauges, virtual led indicators, game genre theme sprites and animations, etc.
     * 4000+ single cycle waveforms, 30MB spectraly sorted single cycle wavetable database w/index file
-    * 95K+ sprites: icons, radial gauges, virtual led indicators, game theme sprites and animations, etc.
 * supported by a crossplatform serial to web socket interface (python) & editor software (html/websocket based)
 * a low-cost high performance design for intended for use by anyone from beginners to advanced developers